 Before you hit the trail, there's one minor thing you have to learn, and that's jumping.
 Trees might

 have fallen across the trail, and carrying a chain saw with you just isn't a good option.

 Don't get too excited.
-You're only going to negotiate some poles on the
+You're only going to negotiate some poles on the ground and cavalletti (poles

-it's off to try your skill at navigating ditches and logs.
+that have been raised a few inches).
+After that, it's off to try your skill at navigating ditches and logs.

 Trotting Poles and Cavalletti

 The key to riding over trotting poles and cavalletti is to keep Guinness going straight, get into half seat,

 and look up and beyond the poles to where you're headed.
 By getting into half seat before you reach

 the poles, you'll be secure when you feel the minor jolts as Guinness sails over these obstacles.
 Grab

 Here you go.
 Trot Guinness straight over the poles.
 Feel the shock?
 Did you flex your joints and stay